 Inscribing Ancient Egyptian Underworlds

 Topics related to ancient Egypt belong to one of the most publicly popular ones in the field of archaeology.
-Lecture on Egyptian underworld inscriptions delivered by Jordan Miller was another evidence of this phenomenon, as the capacity of our online meeting was not sufficient to meet the demand of the audience.
-Some people simply did not get the chance to see the talk, therefore this post wraps up its main points to provide you with a little taster of what you might have missed.
+The lecture on Egyptian underworld inscriptions delivered by Jordan Miller was another evidence of this phenomenon, as the capacity of our online meeting was not sufficient to meet the demand of the audience.
+Some people simply did not get the chance to see the talk; therefore, this post wraps up its main points to provide you with a little taster of what you might have missed.

-Hieroglyphic writing as pictorial script inherently possesses certain specific attributes.
-Images instead of letters can literally “do” things, therefore hieroglyphs have, in this sense, “lives” attached to them.
+Hieroglyphic writing as a pictorial script inherently possesses certain specific attributes.
+Images instead of letters can literally “do” things.
+Therefore hieroglyphs have, in this sense, “lives” attached to them.
 The possibility that Egyptians believed that their writings were embedded with the essence of life is supported by the occasional finds of bodies wrapped in manuscripts.
 Additionally, if a specific sign was created to represent a deceased person, the depiction of this individual went on living long after their death.
-It goes without saying that concrete pictorial representation of the person on walls or papyrus makes their presence much more tangible than hundreds of personal signatures made through an alphabetical writing system.
+It goes without saying that concrete, pictorial representation of the person on walls or papyrus makes their presence much more tangible than hundreds of personal signatures made through an alphabetical writing system.

-Jordan Miller also pointed out how the representations of the underworld were layered one upon another without start or endpoints of these depictions.
-Therefore, these inscriptions exist independently as entities on their own and removing one of them does not changes the overall context.
-In accordance with that, the connection of the spatial and architectural aspects with after-life are idiosyncratic for each tomb.
+Jordan Miller also pointed out how the representations of the underworld were layered one upon another without the start or endpoints of these depictions.
+Therefore, these inscriptions exist independently as entities, and removing one of them does not change the overall context.
+Following that, the connection of the spatial and architectural aspects with after-life are idiosyncratic for each tomb.
 Because of that, these buildings could have enclosed separated and independent underworlds.
 This opens up the possibility that actually more similar underworlds existed parallelly in Egyptian cosmology.

 Usually, we tend to ascribe material remains with archaeology while the written records are seen as a domain of historical enquiry.
-In order to understand the full complexity of hieroglyphic inscriptions, we will need to overcome such dichotomous perspective.
-In this case, material/architectural and written needs to be considered as complementary because hieroglyphs themselves are symbols and materials at the same time.
+However, to understand the full complexity of hieroglyphic inscriptions, we must overcome such a dichotomous perspective.
+In this case, material/architectural and written needs to be perceived as complementary because hieroglyphs are simultaneously symbols and materials.